tanyaweaver/python-dev-accelerator/_sources/readings/day02/sql_persistence_in_python.txt

 used in the strings passed to the ``execute`` command.
 Each database system uses its own format, but the general idea is the same.
 You create an SQL statement with placeholders where you want values to be inserted.
-Then you call the 'execute' command with *two* arguments.
-Your parameterized statement, and a tuple containing as many values as you have parameters.
+Then you call the 'execute' command with *two* arguments: your parameterized statement, and a tuple containing as many values as you have parameters.

 There is also an ``executemany`` method on a cursor object that supports